jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 		@Inject
 		Cache<Long, Task> cache;

-	you also need to add the follwing import statement if you IDE doesn't fix that
+	you also need to add the follwing import statement if you IDE doesn't fix that (please ignore the message: "No bean is eligible for injection to the injection point [JSR-299 §5.2.1]")

 		import javax.inject.Inject;
 		import org.infinispan.Cache;